Gone Glimmering

 Gone Glimmering is the debut studio album of American indie rock band Chavez.
-It was released on Matador Records on May 23, 1995.
-According to the liner notes, the album was recorded over weekends in December '94 and January '95 at various locations with various producers/engineers (Bob Weston, Bryce Goggin and John Agnello).
+It was released via Matador Records on May 23, 1995.
+The album was recorded over weekends in December 1994 and January 1995 at various locations with various producers/engineers (Bob Weston, Bryce Goggin and John Agnello).

-A music video was released for the track "Break Up Your Band" and was featured on MTV's Beavis and Butt-Head.
+A music video was released for the track "Break Up Your Band".

 Critical reception

 Billboard wrote that "no debut of late combines guts and gray matter quite as fluently as this New York quartet's killer blast of postnoise rock."
+The Albuquerque Tribune called it "a big load of rock, pounded with a New York Noise mallet."